FabriFalasca/delta-MAPS/README.md

 # How to run it?

-- The spatiotemporal field to mine has to be a .mat file and be located in the folder "data". delta-MAPS accepts as input datasets defined on a regular two-dimensional grid with time series specified at each point.
+- The spatiotemporal field to mine has to be a .mat file and be located in the folder "data". delta-MAPS accepts as input,   datasets defined on a regular two-dimensional grid with time series specified at each point.

 - Two files have to be locate in the main folder: